Groups & Workshops

 This is a six-week programed aimed at children ages 9–12 who are experiencing anxiety and want to learn coping mechanisms in a fun, group-focused, learning environment.
 Children will learn about anxiety, the role of the brain in anxiety, and mindfulness strategies for self-regulation.

-This 8-week virtual program is for teens aged 13-16 who want to hang out, make friends, and connect with other teens!
-Join us for movies, games, and more!
+Join us for a hybrid summer teen group held in-person and on Zoom!
+This eight-week group is for teens aged 13-16 who want to hang out, make friends, and connect with other teens!
+Join us for community outings, movies, games, and more!

 Job Training for Teens